 Why make a healthier french toast bake?
 Well, most of you may not know this yet, but I’ve made drastic changes to my diet as of late and for some reason this time they actually stuck-and it has been wonderful.
 It had to be a diet rich with fresh vegetables and hearty grains.
 If I’m going to do this, I’m going to do it right.
 I’m also loving delicious smoothie bowls instead of desserts.

 I had no idea it’d be as easy as it was.
-Granted, it wasn’t exactly cheap (holy bananas, I accidentally spent $40 on Hemp Seed!), but I haven’t missed meat even once since giving it up.
-Who knew I’d love hemp seeds, Chia, Flax, and all of the other wonderful grainy options and meals I’ve been preparing and ordering?
+Granted, it wasn’t exactly cheap.
+I mean holy bananas, I accidentally spent $40 on Hemp Seed so you can see why so many people are starting new businesses in this field and requiring hemp banking!
+However, since I’ve started eating my healthy and expensive grains, I haven’t missed meat even once since giving it up.
+Who knew I’d love hemp seeds (and hemp oil), Chia, Flax, and all of the other wonderful grainy options and meals I’ve been preparing and ordering?
 Along with giving up meat, I cut my dairy significantly.
 I’m still eating yogurt daily and cheese occasionally, but I’m no longer using milk or cream, and I’ve moved over to Soy, Almond, and Coconut alternatives.

 Healthier French Toast for One